A bar is only as good as the smiling faces behind it.

 The barback does everything the bartender doesn’t do to keep the bar running.
 That includes keeping the bar stocked with dishware, plates, utensils, and any and all bottles of beer, liquor, and wine the bartender needs.
 They’ll also change empty kegs, restock ice, and collect empty glasses.

 Bouncers will card folks as they enter the bar, and they’ll make sure nothing illegal or out-of-hand happens during the shift.
 If it does, they’ll remove any patrons that need to be removed and, if needed, be the point of contact with law enforcement.But how many of these fine folks should you hire?

 Generally speaking, and assuming your customers are mostly ordering shots and simple drinks, you should aim for 50 or fewer customers per bartender.
 It’ll be less than 50 if you’re making complicated craft cocktails and blended drinks.Of course, there are volume bartenders who can handle up to 300 customers.
 These people are rare, and the venues that ask them to handle such volume are, too.
 That would mean, assuming people have one drink per hour, the bartender is making 5 drinks a minute.
 But it’s useful because it illustrates the absolute upper end.
 One barback per 4-6 bartenders is about the norm.
 That could go up if there are different bars across the space, e.g., a bar on the upper level, a bar on the roof, a bar on the patio, etc.Now let’s find the people to fill these positions!

 How to Staff Your Bar with the Right People

-Once you have an idea of the positions you’re going to fill, you’ve got to attract and hire the right people.
+Once you have an idea of the positions you’re going to fill and have a bar staff training manual in place, you’ve got to attract and hire the right people.
 That comes down to writing and posting accurate job descriptions and hiring for personality and culture fit.

 How to Write Bar Staff Job Descriptions